attilaolah/attilaolah.github.io/_posts/2011-02-12-summary-about-the-2011-artsprint-in-vienna.markdown

  - Python
  - Pyramid
  - events
-summary: "A short summary about the work done by the participants of the a][rtsprinters in Vienna"
+summary: "A short summary about the work done by the participants of the a][rtsprinters in Vienna."
 ---

 In a nutshell, the